EsotericSoftware/spine-runtimes/spine-ue4/README.md

 # spine-ue4
 The spine-ue4 runtime provides functionality to load, manipulate and render [Spine](http://esotericsoftware.com) skeletal animation data using [Unreal Engine 4.15+](https://www.unrealengine.com/). spine-ue4 is based on [spine-c](../spine-c).
+Note: the last supported Unreal Engine version of this runtime is 4.18.
+For UE4 versions higher than 4.18, please use the runtime in the 3.7-beta-cpp branch.

 ## Licensing